 CLaS executive members

-Associate Professor Rosalind Thornton
+Professor Rosalind Thornton

 Thornton’s research focuses on children’s acquisition of morphology, syntax, semantics.
 Her research program assesses various aspects of Chomsky's theory of Universal Grammar to investigate which aspects of children’s linguistic knowledge are part of their genetic endowment and which aspects are learned from the environment.
+To see a summary of her research, watch this video.

 Professor Linda Cupples